maxkferg/dbm/sim/README.md

 > source activate sim
 > python -m tools.MPQueueServer

 This will start the server on localhost:9999.
-To visualise the pathfinding functionality, start the server and pass --visualise-pathfinder to simulator.py.
+To visualise the pathfinding functionality, start the server and run the simulator against the assets/output files. (i.e. export to assets/output)

 ## Running the Simulator <a name="running"></a>